Why You Should Never Try the Keto Diet, according to a Gut Health Expert

-The high-fat, very low-carb ketogenic diet first emerged in the 1920's as an epilepsy treatment, but only recently started gaining popularity as a weight-loss plan.
+The high-fat, very low-carb ketogenic diet first emerged in the 1920s as an epilepsy treatment and gained popularity as a weight-loss plan about 100 years later.
 While keto dieters tout promising benefits like quick weight loss and increased satiety—all while eating as much cheese and bacon as they want—there's one thing that's often overlooked: gut health.

-You (probably) know how important it is to maintain a healthy gut microbiome; the good bacteria in our gut can positively affect our weight and even keep chronic diseases at bay.
+You may have heard how important it is to maintain a healthy gut microbiome; the good bacteria in our gut can positively affect our weight and even keep chronic diseases at bay.
 And more research says that our gut health—and overall health—is largely tied to what we eat.

 Here's why: Dr. Bulsiewicz says most people in the U.S. have somewhere between 300 to 1,000 different species of bacteria living in our guts, and that bacterial diversity is necessary for good health.
-Bulsiewicz says, "When people lose or reduce the number of bacteria species in their gut, they can develop diseases such as ulcerative colitis, Crohn's disease and inflammatory bowel disease."
+"When people lose or reduce the number of bacteria species in their gut, they can develop diseases such as ulcerative colitis, Crohn's disease and inflammatory bowel disease," says Dr. Bulsiewicz.

-A study published in Nature found that participants who ate a diet high in animal products (such as eggs, meat, and dairy) for just five days experienced significant growth of the gut bacteria associated with IBS.
-Dr. Bulsiewicz says that by eating a ketogenic diet "you may not have IBS yet, but you're already laying the foundation for it."
+Dr. Bulsiewicz adds that by eating a ketogenic diet "you may not have IBS yet, but you're already laying the foundation for it."

 Not quite sold on reintroducing carbs to your diet?
-Dr. Bulsiewicz says, "Carbohydrates aren't bad; refined sugar, processed grains, and ultra-processed foods are bad.
-I support cutting those out 100 percent, but I don't support cutting out carbs."
+"Carbohydrates aren't bad; refined sugar, processed grains, and ultra-processed foods are bad.
+I support cutting those out 100 percent, but I don't support cutting out carbs," says Dr. Bulsiewicz.

-If you want to lose weight, the key isn't going keto or cutting out an entire food group (unless your doctor has specifically advised you to).
-To shed pounds, aim to cut out ultra-processed, refined carbs and add in more fiber-containing foods like fruits, vegetables, and whole grains.
+If you want to lose weight, the key isn't going keto or cutting out an entire food group (unless your healthcare provider has specifically advised you to).
+To help support your efforts, aim to reduce your intake of ultra-processed and refined carbs, and try to add in more high-fiber foods like fruits, vegetables, and whole grains.
 Your gut will thank you!